-The beauty of Qigong is its ability to be adapted to individuals with various health conditions
+The beauty of Qigong is its ability to be adapted to meet each individual's needs with various health conditions

 Before you begin any additional practices or treatments, you should check with your primary care provider.
 Never self-diagnose!!!

 No, depending on your physical condition, the exercises can be tailored to accomodate your needs.
 Qigong exercises can be done from standing, sitting and supine positions.
 The training can be very low impact for those recovering from an illness to high impact for martial training.
 Qigong is very good for individuals with physical limitations because of its adaptability

 We recommend that you check a Clinical Qigong Practitioner's credentials before beginning any treatments.

 In order to receive Clinical/Medical certification, they should have a minimum 500 hours of verifiable training.
 You can refer to the National Qigong Association Certification requirements.